FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 $$f(d) = −10.5322 + 4.0309 d + 0.0520 d^2 + 0.0037 d^3$$

-Using this polynomial, the max top-2 an embedding is extrapolated.
+Using this polynomial, the max top-2 an embedding of a given $d$ can represent is extrapolated.
 Values found are:

 | num dimensions | num items |
 |------------|---------|